Flying with a Baby: Tips and Useful Gadgets

 Airlines Lounges – Ask for Baby Rooms

-If you have status with an airline, Chase Sapphire Credit Card (with pre-ordered Priority Pass) or flying business class, you are entitled to a lounge at the airport.
+If you have status with an airline, Chase Sapphire Credit Card (with pre-ordered Priority Pass), or flying business class, you are entitled to a lounge at the airport.

 Many international lounges have dedicated baby rooms with toys, cartoons, and books plus space where your baby can crawl around and have fun (or even sleep, as there’s usually no one else apart from you there).
-When we traveled out of Italy, we always used Skyteam Lounge.

 What To Bring When Flying With a Baby?